James Kingston Fowler: Early life and education

-James Kingston Fowler was born at Woburn, Befordshire, on 11 March 1852; he was the fifth son of James Fowler and his wife, Frances, daughter of Henry Sargeant of Bedford.
+James Kingston Fowler was born at Woburn, Bedfordshire, on 11 March 1852; he was the fifth son of James Fowler and his wife, Frances, daughter of Henry Sargeant of Bedford.
 He was admitted at King's College, London, in 1870, initially to prepare him for ordination into the priesthood, but he decided to pursue a medical career instead.

 At King's, Fowler completed his initial medical training and in 1871 won a Warneford scholarship.
 He qualified in 1874 as a Member of the Royal College of Surgeons (MRCS), and then spent two years as House Surgeon and Physician at King's College Hospital.
 In 1876, he gained the diploma of Licentiate of the Royal College of Physicians (LRCP) and then, between 1877 and 1879 was House Physician at Addenbrooke's Hospital in Cambridge.
 While in Cambridge, he entered Caius College and graduated with his Bachelor of Medicine (MB) degree in 1879 and a Bachelor of Arts (BA) degree in 1880.